Rui-San/LAPR2_2023_2024/docs/sprintA/us002/01.requirements-engineering/Readme.md

 * **AC1:** All required fields must be filled in.
 * **AC2:** When creating a job with an existing reference, the system must inform the user that the reference already exists.
-* **AC3:** ---

 ### 1.4.
 Found out Dependencies

-* There is no dependency for this user story, unless the user has to create a Job Category before creating a job, that would make creating a job dependent on the Job Category creation.
+* There are no dependencies for this user story.

 ### 1.5 Input and Output Data